What is Denture Stomatitis and How Do You Treat It?

 Patients with underlying health issues such as medication-induced dry mouth, diabetes, or immune suppression (i.e., cancer patients) have an increased susceptibility to opportunistic fungal overgrowth.

-What Are the Causes of Denture Stomatitis?
+Causes of Denture Stomatitis

-Candida species seem to have a particular binding affinity to the rough acrylic surfaces of dentures.
-In addition, dentures that don’t fit properly can cause trauma that damages the tissue, making it more prone to infection.
+Poorly fitting dentures: Dentures that don’t fit properly can cause trauma that damages the tissue, making it more prone to infection.

 What Are the Symptoms of Denture Stomatitis?